-There are four prescaler settings in Capture mode; they are specified as part of the operating mode selected by the mode select bits (CCPxM3:CCPxM0).
-Whenever the CCP module is turned off or Capture mode is disabled, the prescaler counter is cleared.
+There are four prescaler settings in Capture mode; they are specified as part of the operating mode selected by the mode select bits (CCP2M3:CCP2M0).
+Whenever the CCP module is turned off, or the CCP module is not in Capture mode, the prescaler counter is cleared.
 This means that any Reset will clear the prescaler counter.

 Switching from one capture prescaler to another may generate an interrupt.
-Also, the prescaler counter will not be cleared; therefore, the first capture may be from a non-zero prescaler.
+Also, the prescaler counter will not be cleared, therefore, the first capture may be from a non-zero prescaler.
 Example 15-1 shows the recommended method for switching between capture prescalers.
 This example also clears the prescaler counter and will not generate the "false" interrupt.

-EXAMPLE 15-1: CHANGING BETWEEN CAPTURE PRESCALERS (CCP2 SHOWN)
+EXAMPLE 15-1: CHANGING BETWEEN CAPTURE PRESCALERS

-'''

 CLRF CCP2CON ; Turn CCP module off

 MOVLW NEW_CAPT_PS ; Load WREG with the

 ; new prescaler mode

 ; value and CCP ON

 MOVWF CCP2CON ; Load CCP2CON with

 ; this value

-'''